Skip to content

 • Install the "Remote SSH" extension in VS Code.

-• On the bottom left corner, in green color this symbol ("<>") will be there.
+• On the bottom left corner, in blue color the symbol "><" will be there.
+When hovering, it will say "Open a Remote Window"

 • If you are using this for the first time, you might get asked to choose the operating system.
 E.g. Linux.